 When and how often do you provide mouth care?

 At any time you feel it’s necessary, even when your loved one is asleep, and ideally every few hours.
 No need for you to wake up through the night though; the benefits of mouth care are outweighed by the benefits to you of a good night’s rest.

 Mouth care can continue even when the person you’re caring for is unconscious and unable to cough or swallow.
 But it’s safest at that stage not to use water, and gentleness is key.

 The team at Cottage Hospice can help you decide whether your loved one is unconscious, and whether they can still swallow.

-If you want more advice, do ask the Cottage Hospice team.
+If you're at Cottage Hospice and want more advice, do ask a volunteer.
 Someone is available every minute of the night and day.
 Getting it right is all about common sense and not being fearful.
 There’s no rush.